dkulp2/cnvs/doc/architecture.md

 * Action: Run org.broadinstitute.sv.apps.ProfileGenotyper on
   `Window_Map` segments using `Profile_Counts` in each segment.
 Convert VCF output into simpler table, one row per sample per window.
-Each window is identified by the first, leftmost bin.
+Each window is identified by the middle bin.
 * Outputs:
   * VCF
   * `Geno` (_StartB_, _Sample_, CN, CNQ) - genotype calls and quality per